 Remove Paint from Carpet

-You’ve just finished a home improvement project or a crafty afternoon, only to discover unsightly paint stains on your carpet.
-Whether oil-based or latex paint, the key is quick and effective action.
-This guide will help you understand the nuances of different paint types and provide you with step-by-step instructions on how to remove paint from your carpet.
+You’ve just finished a home improvement project or a crafty afternoon and found paint on your carpet.
+Whether oil based or latex paint the key is fast and effective action.
+This guide will walk you through the different types of paint and give you step by step instructions on how to remove paint from your carpet.

 Different Types of Paint